AmuraDesign/Next.js-15-Next-Intl-Boilerplate/README.md

 pnpm dev
 ```

 Open [http://localhost:3000](http://localhost:3000).
-You'll be auto-redirected to your preferred locale, and can switch between all configured languages.
+You'll be auto-redirected to your preferred locale, and can switch between all configured languages and themes.

 ### 3. Available Scripts